-Notification of Services
+437-001-1025 Notification of Services

-- (1) When an insurer writes a workers' compensation policy for an employer, and annually thereafter, the insurer shall inform the employer at the employer's Oregon main office of the loss prevention services that are available.
-The information shall include at least the following: - (a) A description of all loss prevention services that the insurer is required to offer, and other loss prevention services the insurer provides; - (b) A description of the availability of and process for obtaining loss prevention services; - (c) An offer, by the insurer, of an on-site evaluation of the loss prevention service needs of the insured; - (d) An explanation of the employer's responsibility to provide a safe and healthful workplace as required by the Oregon Safe Employment Act (ORS 654.001 to 654.295 and 654.991); and - (e) A statement of the employer's right to make a complaint to Oregon OSHA if an insurer fails to respond to a request from one of its insured employers for loss prevention services or otherwise fails to provide services as offered or required. - (2) An insurer shall provide the material described in section (1) of this rule and instructions that the employer distribute this material to each of the employer's fixed places of employment in Oregon.
+(1) When an insurer writes a workers' compensation policy for an employer, and annually thereafter, the insurer shall inform the employer at the employer's Oregon main office of the loss prevention services that are available.
+The information shall include at least the following:

+(a) A description of all loss prevention services that the insurer is required to offer, and other loss prevention services the insurer provides;

+(b) A description of the availability of and process for obtaining loss prevention services;(c) An offer, by the insurer, of an on-site evaluation of the loss prevention service needs of the insured;

+(d) An explanation of the employer's responsibility to provide a safe and healthful workplace as required by the Oregon Safe Employment Act (ORS 654.001 to 654.295 and 654.991); and (e) A statement of the employer's right to make a complaint to [the OR-] Oregon OSHA [Division] if an insurer fails to respond to a request from one of its insured employers for loss prevention services or otherwise fails to provide services as offered or required.

+(2) An insurer shall provide the material described in section (1) of this rule and instructions that the employer distribute this material to each of the employer's fixed places of employment in Oregon.

-Statutory/Other Authority: ORS 654.025(2) & 656.726(4) Statutes/Other Implemented: ORS 654.001 - 654.295
+Stat.
+Auth.: ORS 654.025(2) and 656.726([3]4).
+Stats.
+Implemented: ORS 654.001 through 654.295.